 Behringer U-Phoria UMC404HD

-After doing a lot of research and reading reviews on a lot of different Audio Interfaces, I came to the conclusion that the Behringer U-Phoria UMC404HD is the best bang for your buck.
+After doing a lot of research and reading reviews on a lot of different Audio Interfaces, I came to the conclusion that the Behringer U-Phoria UMC404HD offers the best bang for your buck.

 The great thing about this Audio Interface is that it’s excellent both for starting musicians and also experienced ones who need a simple Interface to do some home recording.

 It’s got 4 ins and 4 outs via USB, MIDI I/O, zero latency monitoring capabilities, 4 inserts for external processing, Stereo/Mono Switch and it can record at a 24-bit/192kHz resolution, which is really high-quality.

 It’s a very affordable Audio Interface and honestly, with all the features it provides, it’s the best one overall when taking the price into account.

 If, however, you want a step up in quality…

 The Audient iD14 comes with the ASP8024 Class A Mic Preamp Circuit which is the same one used in the Audient consoles and it also has the Burr-Brown Converters.